 So, here’s what I’m saying to you.
 If you have a plan to capture your gains, you're not really going to need too an aggressive of a plan to minimize losses because you will have captured money in a safe place and you can strategize from there.

-In one way, I'll submit to you that if you have a strategy to capture gains, you're not going to need a big strategy or an aggressive one to minimize losses.
+In one way, I'll submit to you.
+If you have a strategy to capture gains, you're not going to need a big strategy or an aggressive one to minimize losses.
 Those are just the realities of investing.

 The goal is to buy low, sell high.
 Don’t be invested to have only in one anything and have a strategy to conquer your investment portfolios with respect to growth and minimize losses.

 Mistake number 3, early withdrawal, this is – and most people understand that there's a charge for getting out of the plan early, but they don’t understand what that means.

 Now because the money is tax deferred and deductible when you put it in, there's a string attached.
 This string says that if you're below or younger than 59½, you are going to pay a 10% penalty.

 It doesn’t sound too bad, but if you take money out of a qualified account 401(k), all of the things we've been talking about- you're going to pay tax plus a 10% penalty.

 That’s called an early withdrawal charge.
 Now, it might be necessary that you do so, but it's certainly not advisable that you do so.
 It's a pretty hefty charge on top of the taxes.
 Now, this applies to everybody except those folks in the 457 plan.
 It doesn’t apply to them.

 So, this is a good thing if you're a State and local and Federal employee, you got a 457 plan and you can technically take the money out at any time, pay tax but you won't have a 10% penalty and that’s a good thing.
 So, if you're 25 years old, let's say you got a good investment portfolio.